joaquimrcarvalho/timelink/doc/admin/directory_layout.md

 # Directory layout of timelink/mhk instalations

-A single directory, called `mhk-home` contains all that is necessary to run timelink.
+A single directory, called `mhk-home` (alternatively `timelink-home`) contains all that is necessary to run timelink.

 It contains the following subdirectories: